All Block Maxima method for estimating the extreme value index: Introduction

 Our main theorem, Theorem \ref{main_theorem}, states the asymptotic normality of the ABM estimator when the observations are i.i.d. and $\gamma>0$.
 The proof relies heavily on a weighted tail empirical process result of the order statistics, presented in Proposition \ref{empirical_distribution}.
 This result is of independent interest and can be used for proving asymptotic behaviour of other estimators based on all block maxima.

-The ABM estimator has a lower asymptotical variance than any other existing estimator using the BM approach.
+The ABM estimator has a lower asymptotic variance than the disjoint BM and sliding BM estimators.
 This theoretical result is confirmed by extensive simulation studies.
 Moreover, the simulation study further suggests that the ABM estimates against the effective number of observations used in estimation, $n/m$, yield a smooth path which facilitates a straightforward choice of the optimal number of blocks.
-Finally, the ABM estimator also perform better than the disjoint BM estimator when the observations are not i.i.d.: both for observations forming a serially dependent but stationary time series, and for observations drawn from non-stationary distributions.
+Finally, the ABM estimator also performs better than the disjoint BM estimator when the observations are not i.i.d.: both for observations forming a serially dependent but stationary time series, and for observations drawn from non-stationary distributions.